robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 - Not needed if keyword is relatively simple.

-  - Good keyword and argument names and clear structure should be enough.
+  - Good keyword, argument names and clear structure should be enough.

 - Important usage is documenting arguments and return values.